 Bruce: To everyone out there: keep safe and well.

-Russell: Looking forward to playing the Sound Affects Tour planned for the end of 2021 until April 2022 – again, if the situation allows.
+Russell: Looking forward to playing the Sound Affects Tour planned until April 2022 – again, if the situation allows.
 I would also like to thank all the fans for their continued support over the years!